airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 If the connector version has a breaking change, the deadline field must be set to at least a week in the future.

-### Python certified connectors must have value for maximum requests rate limit reset time set in metadata
+### Certified source connector must have a value filled out for maxSecondsBetweenMessages in metadata
-*Applies to the following connector types: source* *Applies to the following connector languages: python, low-code*
+*Applies to the following connector types: source*

-Python [certified](https://docs.airbyte.com/integrations/connector-support-levels/#certified) connectors must have value for maximum requests rate limit reset time 'maxSecondsBetweenMessages' set in their metadata.yaml files.
-This value represents time in seconds.
+Certified source connectors must have a value filled out for `maxSecondsBetweenMessages` in metadata.
+This value represents the maximum number of seconds we could expect between messages for API connectors.
+And it's used by platform to tune connectors heartbeat timeout.
+The value must be set in the 'data' field in connector's `metadata.yaml` file.
 ## 📦 Packaging

 ### Connectors must use Poetry for dependency management